Sustainability & Community

-This means that as well as our own credit assessment policies we comply with relevant legislation, Code of Banking Practice, and relevant guidelines published by the Financial Ombudsman Service.
+This means that as well as our own credit assessment policies we comply with relevant legislation, Banking Code of Practice, and relevant guidelines published by the external dispute resolution schemes.

 It also means we follow a strict loan criteria process.
 We use credit scoring, credit reference agency checking and affordability verification to make a full assessment of a person's capacity to repay.
 We allocate credit authority based on skills and experience and give customers the information they need to make confident financial decisions.

 We're committed to acting with integrity.
 We follow ethical and legal selling practices and give customers information that helps them make informed decisions about our products and services.
 We only offer credit card limit increases to customers on the basis of strict eligibility criteria and ensure all these offers come with an affordability statement, clarity on the new minimum payment required and options to lower existing or new credit limits.
 As a matter of policy, we exclude customers who receive government benefits as their sole income, those with a poor repayment history and those who've opted out of unsolicited contact.
 We continually monitor our credit assessment processes.

 This means we encourage customers facing financial difficulty to talk to us directly.
 We treat every case individually and assist people to gain access to local, fee-free and independent financial counselling services.
 We encourage open discussion of issues and accept responsibility for managing issues that arise.
 This includes taking personal accountability for resolving issues that are brought to our attention.